UserExistsError/webshooter/README.md

 ### Manual Install

 Requires python3.9+, nodejs, and npm.
 Puppeteer is used for rendering pages and taking screenshots.
-Jinja2 is used for html and javascript templating.
+Jinja2 is used for html and JavaScript templating.

-Get node from here https://nodejs.org/ and extract it.
+Get the latest Node LTS from here https://nodejs.org/ and extract it.
 Add the bin directory (contains node and npm) to your PATH.
+Testing has been done with Node 16.x.

 Install remaining requirements:

 ```
 npm install
-pip3 install -r requirements.txt
+python setup.py install
 ```

 ### Docker